-A. Health Services Not Covered Under Kentucky Medicaid Under federal law, Medicaid does not receive federal matching funds for certain services.
+A. Health Services Not Covered Under Kentucky Medicaid

+Under federal law, Medicaid does not receive federal matching funds for certain services.
 Some of these excluded services are optional services that the Department may or may not elect to cover.
 The Contractor is not required to cover services that Kentucky Medicaid has elected not to cover for Members.

-Following are services currently not covered by the Kentucky Medicaid Program, subject to change based on federal or state laws or regulations:
+Following are services currently not covered by the Kentucky Medicaid Program: